dev126712/express-api/README.md

 ## SubTracker API
-SubTracker is a high-performance Subscription Management Backend built with Node.js and Express.
-It provides a centralized platform for users to track recurring expenses, manage payment cycles, and receive automated reminders.
+SubTracker is a high-performance, DevSecOps-focused Subscription Management Backend built with Node.js and Express.
+It provides a centralized platform for users to track recurring expenses, manage payment cycles, and receive automated reminders while maintaining a high security posture through automated scanning and real-time protection.

-The system is fortified with Arcjet for security and leverages Upstash Workflows to handle long-running automation tasks, such as multi-day email reminder sequences.
 ## Key Features
 🔐 Robust Authentication: JWT-based auth with secure cookie support and password hashing.